 Calcium: Finish your milk!

-A little known fact is that wrinkles, folds, and loose skin that form on our face are partly due to bone resorption.
-Bone resorption is the process in which bone mass is reduced as one ages, much like how older individuals get osteoporosis.
+A little-known fact is that wrinkles, folds, and loose skin that form on our face are partly due to bone resorption.
+Bone resorption is the process in which bone mass is reduced as one age, much like how older individuals get osteoporosis.
 The smaller skull combined with looser collagen depleted skin, which drapes on the skull, leads to sagging skin and wrinkle formation.
 That is why the journey to firmer skin is to take the appropriate dietary allowance of calcium daily.

 Iron: Keep the iron pumping